 When Starting a Business There’s a Timing Issue: How Much it Takes to Find the Right Tech Talents

-If you pick the right meetups, you will meet lots of interesting people with interesting projects, and also developers that seem to be geniuses when they start dropping buzzwords you can’t understand.
+If you pick the right meetups, you’ll meet lots of interesting people with interesting projects.
+As well as developers that seem to be geniuses when they start dropping buzzwords you can’t understand.
 But how do you separate the wheat from the chaff?

-If Not an Experienced Recruiter, You Might Need to Fire your Employees/Co-Founder
+If You’re Not an Experienced Recruiter, You Might Need to Fire your Employees/Co-Founder

 Serhat Pala states:

-Plus all the bureaucratic issues firing drums up (varying from country to country, of course).
+Plus all the bureaucratic issues firing brings with it (varying from country to country, of course).
 Then, well, you’ve got to consider the amount of energy and time you should dedicate to the topic.